-In an alternative approach to gait recognition, the US government hopes to use AI within smartphones to record the walking patterns of those carrying the phone.
-The software could be used to quickly shut down stolen phones belonging to US government officials.
+There are other approaches to gait recognition, too.
+For example, the US government will use AI within smartphones to record the walking patterns of those carrying the phone.
+The software could then shut down stolen phones belonging to US government officials.

-The Pentagon are also pioneering attempts to utilise a person’s ‘cardiac signature’ with AI to recognise individuals from over 200 yards away.
-The technology uses ‘laser vibrometry’ to detect surface movements produced by a person’s heartbeat; this data can then be used to identify the individual by comparing this to a database of cardiac signatures.
+The Pentagon is also pioneering attempts to utilise a person’s ‘cardiac signature’.
+This AI will recognise individuals from over 200 yards away!
+The technology uses laser vibrometry, detecting surface movements produced by a person’s heartbeat.
+This data will then identify the individual by comparing this to a database of other cardiac signatures.

-Tokyo car engineers have made a prototype car seat designed to recognise who is sitting down using the shape of the user’s rear and their weight.
-The aim is to protect car theft; however, the idea is yet to hit the market.
+Tokyo car engineers have made a prototype car seat designed to recognise who is sitting down using the shape of the user and their weight.
+The aim is to protect against car theft but is yet to hit the market.

 How can AI recognise your personality?

-For example, a recent study showed that AI is better than humans at guessing personality traits based on the kind of selfie that a person takes.
-The software was able to correctly classify each person’s personality 56% of the time, predicting the ‘conscientiousness’ trait most effectively.
+For example, a study has shown that AI is better than humans at guessing personality traits based on the kind of selfie that a person takes.
+The software was able to classify personality 56% of the time, predicting the ‘conscientiousness’ trait best.
 Developers hope to use similar software to improve matches made on dating sites.

 Similarly, research shows that eye movements correlate with 4 of the 5 traits, all but ‘Openness’.
-The developers involved hope to use their software for greater personalisation of services and recommendations, though there is concern over potential abuse of the technology.
-For example, could this be used to identify if a person is susceptible to manipulation?
+The developers will use their software for greater personalisation of services and recommendations.
+Though, there is concern over the potential abuse of the technology.
+For example, could this identify if a person is susceptible to manipulation?